Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ## Static pressure test results:

 - Typical nightly results range betwwen -.03 and -.15 psi at my house.

-- Pressure decrease will be greater (-.
+- Pressure decrease is greater (-.
 38 psi +-) if the test is run soon after the water heater has been activated and the pressure tank has peaked and is on the downswing.

-- A 24 ml/min leak will cause a 3.44 psi drop during the nightly static pressure test under normal conditions.
+- A 24 ml/min leak causes a 3.44 psi drop during the nightly static pressure test under normal conditions.

 ## Adaptive Threshhold Theory of Operation
 - The adaptive threshhold is based on a "leaky peak detector".